 Lower the cost

-During the recent democratic primary, some found themselves facing a 5-hour line to vote.
-As much as I believe in exercising the right to vote, I honestly would not have stayed; the personal cost would have been to high, and I know that my one vote doesn’t really make a difference.
-It’s a typical lack-of-collective action scenario, with high group benefit, low personal value, and high individual cost.
+During the recent Democratic primary, some found themselves facing a 5-hour line to vote.
+As much as I believe in exercising the right to vote, I honestly would not have stayed; the personal cost would have been too high, and I know that my one vote doesn’t really make a difference.
+It’s a typical lack-of-collective-action scenario, with high group benefit, low personal value, and high individual cost.
 On the other hand, I have always filled out my vote-from-home ballot and mailed it on time, because it’s so easy.
 If you lower the cost, the equation shifts.

 Make it normal

 We do a lot of costly things because it’s the “normal” thing to do.
 How many foods do you eat, clothes do you wear, and actions do you take only because it’s expected of you?
-Every time I put on a tie and uncomfortable dress shoes I ask myself this question.
+I reflect on this every time I put on a tie and uncomfortable dress shoes.
 Humans will expend a large amount of energy to stay with the range of normal.
 Even those of us who pride ourselves on being different are often just conforming to a different subgroup of “outcasts” with their own norms.
 If you can make the desired action normal, most people will do it.
 If everyone always washed their hands and stayed home when sick, then we wouldn’t have to remind anyone about it.
 We can see this shifting now during this pandemic; as more people practice social distancing, it becomes easier to do it yourself.